-The following information is intended to serve as a guide to help define appropriate casual wear for all employees during designated Friday casual days at the District.
+The following information is intended to serve as a guide to help define appropriate casual wear for all employees during designated Thursday casual days at the District.
 The primary objective is to have employees project a professional image while taking advantage of more casual, relaxed fashions and contributing to school spirit.
+It is encouraged that staff wear Badger or other university wear on these days.
 Casual dress offers a welcome alternative to the formality of typical professional attire.